AshwinAbraham2021/CH107-Resources/README.md

 # CH 107 Resources

-These mainly comprise of the summaries I wrote on the topics taught during each week of the CH 107 course.
+These mainly comprise of the summaries I wrote on the topics taught during each week of the CH 107 (Physical Chemistry) course.

 Hopefully, they will be useful to you!